WJCHumble/mini-hmr/README.md

 2. run `npm run dev`

-And then dev server will watch the file change in `example` directory.
+And then dev server will watch the file change in `public` directory.